Fast Monocular Hand Pose Estimation on Embedded Systems: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, a fast 2D hand pose estimation pipeline is proposed, under the title ``FastHand".
+This paper proposes a fast 2D hand pose estimation pipeline, referred to as ``FastHand".
 The core of our framework is based on a lightweight encoder-decoder network.
 Through hand detection and stabilization, the ROI is cropped and fed into our network for landmark localization.
-The proposed network is trained over our large-scale 2D hand pose dataset and a synthetic one while evaluated on two publicly-available datasets.
-In comparison to several state-of-the-art techniques, the proposed approach shows an improved performance while can execute in real-time on a low-cost GeForce 940MX GPU and an NVIDIA Jetson TX2 GPU (over 25 frames per second).
+The proposed network is trained over our large-scale 2D hand pose dataset and a synthetic one while evaluated on two publicly available datasets.
+Compared to several state-of-the-art techniques, the proposed approach shows a favorable performance while maintaining a real-time speed (over 25 frames per second) on a low-cost GeForce 940MX GPU and an NVIDIA Jetson TX2 GPU.
+Future works can explore the utility of our method in complex robot applications and utilize Part Affinity Fields \cite{cao2017realtime} to differentiate between left hand and right hand.